 - Au pairs are part of BridgeUSA, a federal cultural exchange program, regulated and overseen by the U.S. Department of State for more than 30 years.
 The goal of the au pair program is to advance U.S. diplomacy goals by creating meaningful relationships between young people from other countries and Americans.

 - Au pairs receive full room and board, a private bedroom, a weekly stipend, and an educational allowance.
-They support the host family by providing limited childcare.
+They support the host family by living in the home as a family member and providing childcare.
+The host families are the sole employers of the program participants.
 The U.S. Department of State calculation of the minimum weekly stipend is based on the federal minimum wage with a 40% deduction for room and board.
+Host families are obligated to pay the minimum weekly stipend and it can not be withheld for any reason.
 Host families and au pairs are free to agree to compensation higher than the legally applicable minimum.
-The decision is up to each individual family and au pair.

-- The U.S. Department of State requirements include but are not limited to: on-call support, orientation for host families and au pairs, pre-program home visits, insurance for au pairs, monthly personal contact with a local representative, daily and weekly limitations for on duty hours, responsibilities limited to childcare only, minimum 1.5 days off per week, and two weeks of paid vacation.
+- The U.S. Department of State requirements include but are not limited to: orientation for host families and au pairs, pre-program home visits, insurance for au pairs, monthly personal contact with a local representative, daily and weekly limitations for on duty hours, responsibilities limited to childcare only, minimum 1.5 days off per week, on-call support, educational allowance, and two weeks of paid vacation.

 - During their paid vacation and required time off, au pairs explore their local communities and destinations throughout the U.S. Au pairs also fulfill an educational component as a requirement of the program.